teamcentral/teamcentral.github.io/app.markdown

 A connector is a data source that can push and receive data on the Central Integraton Platform.
 Think of a connector as the foundation of the house, and everything else sits on top of it.
 We have a number of implementation options for connectors.

 1. Prebuilt connectors to many of the industry leading SaaS based products like Microsoft Dynamics and Salesforce
-2. Connectors to your own company owned REST API's, Relational Databases, or FTP locations
+2. Connectors to your company owned REST API's, Relational Databases, or FTP locations
 3. Build your own connectors with the Central SDK